COVID-19 Vaccine Information

 After You Get Vaccinated

-The latest guidance reinforces that COVID-19 vaccines are key to driving our return to normal and long-term recovery.
+The latest CDC guidance reinforces that COVID-19 vaccines are key to driving our return to normal and long-term recovery.
 It’s important to note that you must still follow state and local rules and regulations, along with business and workplace requirements.

 People are considered fully vaccinated...